 Dr. Mandrola worried that “minimization of harm from myocarditis, might reduce trust in messaging” about the vaccines, even in “at-risk adults who refuse the vaccine”.
 Was he at all concerned by those who minimize the myocarditis caused by the virus?
 No, he was not.
 He was only concerned that some minimized vaccine-induced myocarditis.
 I share Dr. Mandrola’s worry that the “minimization of harm from myocarditis” might be responsible for low vaccination rates in large swaths of the country.
 Many people are under the illusion that COVID-19 is completely harmless in children.

 While he did acknowledge that COVID-19 has killed hundreds of children, something other articles on this subject neglected to do, Dr. Mandrola, a cardiologist writing about children, COVID-19, and the heart, did not even mention MIS-C-associated myocarditis in either of his articles, even though it is much more severe than vaccine-induced myocarditis and likely occurs at a slightly higher rate.
-In an article in which he says, “medical decisions should be made” with “judgment and benefit-harm balances and considerations of special circumstances”, he doesn’t even acknowledge the most severe form of cardiac damage to affect children and young adults this pandemic.
+In an article in which he says, “medical decisions should be made” with “judgment and benefit-harm balances and considerations of special circumstances”, he doesn’t even acknowledge the most severe form of cardiac damage to affect children and young adults during the pandemic.
 I will discuss it.